 One of the main draws of owning a new construction home is skipping the maintenance headaches that can come with purchasing an existing home.
 So, the next time you’re touring new construction homes, ask these questions to help you find the right home for your budget:

 “Which items are standard?
 Which are upgrades?”

-Most builders fill their model homes with upgraded features so its important to find out which features are standard and how much the upgrades cost.
+Most builders fill their model homes with upgraded features so its important to find out which features are standard.
+Be sure to ask how much the upgrades cost.

 “Are there any special incentives available?”

-Unlike an existing home, you may not have much negotiating leverage when working with a builder.
-However, many builders offer special incentives for using their preferred lenders and title companies.
+Unlike existing homes, you may not have much negotiating leverage when working with a builder.
+However, many builders offer special incentives if you use their preferred lenders and title companies.